Political persuasion (and manipulation) is not only an art but also a science.

 Leadership psychology (Haslam, 2006) has shown that it’s leaders who are prototypical of their voters who gain the most support -and the most votes-.

-Needless to say, looking prototypical in voters’ mind is equivalent to being prototypical, thus lending itself to a lot of political posturing.
+Needless to say, looking prototypical in voters’ minds is equivalent to being prototypical, thus lending itself to a lot of political posturing.

 Example: George Bush